MDAStanford/Cyber-Security-Project-1/README.md

-*As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.*
+*As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.

+ssh jump@(IpAddress)
+docker run -ti container/ansible change dir. /etc/ansible ssh-keygen to your web service nano hosts (update IP on[webservers][elkservers] nano ansible.cfg (remote_user to which server you want to use)